manwar/theweeklychallenge/content/blog/review-challenge-093.md

 [**Roger Bell_West**](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-093/roger-bell-west/perl/ch-2.pl)

-Roger accepts input in a linear, serialized form as a list, with each level of the tree successively enumerated, with null spacers inserted to keep the structure synchronized.
+Roger accepts input in a linear, serialized form as a list, with each level of the tree successively enumerated, and null spacers inserted to keep the structure synchronized.
 Thus the root is at index 0, the first level 1 and 2, the second 3, 4, 5, and 6, et cetera.
-He then uses a pair of nested loops to access the serialized elements directly keeping the incomplete paths in a working array until completed.
+He then uses a pair of nested loops to access the serialized elements directly, keeping the incomplete paths in a working array until complete.

 ```perl
     sub sp {